InsanityBringer/ICDP/readme.md

-## unnamed Descent Port/ICDP
+## Neptune Engine.

 A modified version of the Chocolate Descent engine Descent game.
-Will support many new features eventually.
+It is intended to support many new features for modifications, but for now provides support for software-rendered high resoltion graphics.

 Status:
 Only Descent 1 is supported at the moment, but Descent 2 support will be